trade

 What is the Current of Currency?

-For those who want to hold a great deal of money or power or control: in order to hold value, they must give it away.
+Most importantly, especially for those who want to hold a great deal of money or power or control: in order to hold value, they must give it away.
 In order to hold power, they must empower others.
 In order to hold control, they must give up control to others.

 The Ingenesist Project – press release